-The 1956 American film noir crime movie Five Steps to Danger is an interesting Cold War thriller with brisk, sometimes imaginative handling from writer-producer-director Henry S Kesler and involving star performances by the underrated Sterling Hayden and Ruth Roman, plus some strong character acting.
+The 1956 American black and white film noir crime movie Five Steps to Danger is an interesting Cold War thriller with brisk, sometimes imaginative handling from writer-producer-director Henry S Kesler and involving star performances by the underrated Sterling Hayden and Ruth Roman, plus some strong character acting.

 Also notable in the cast are Richard Gaines, Charles Davis, John Mitchum, John Merrick, Peter Hansen, and Jeanne Cooper.